 Table of Contents

 We spend so much time decorating our homes for the seasons, but taking the decor outdoors can be more of a challenge.
 During the summer months, creating beautiful urns and planters is a must for me and makes for easy decor.
 But Christmas and winter pose more of a challenge.
 Empty urns are too uninviting.
-To welcome guests (and please myself), I decided to dress up my lonely pots with fresh cut greens from The Farm.
-If you are not close to a plentiful countryside as I am here in Iowa, local garden stores stock cut greens during this season.
+To welcome guests (and please myself), I decided to dress up my lonely pots with fresh-cut greens from The Farm.
+If you are not close to the plentiful countryside as I am here in Iowa, local garden stores stock cut greens during this season.
 Cut or find a variety of greens; what is native will be the easiest to use and most economical.
 I used cedar and juniper (the blue berries smell fantastic!) with a few boughs of spruce and pine to finish the urns.
 For a center focal point, red dogwood twigs provide a festive finale.

-Watch the video to see my steps so you too can create simple outdoor Christmas arrangements!
+Watch the video to see my steps so you, too, can create simple outdoor Christmas arrangements!

 You May Also Like